PipeItToDevNull/PipeItToDevNull.github.io/_posts/2022-05-14-using-signed-rdp-certificates.md

 The command for this would be `wmic /namespace:\\root\CIMV2\TerminalServices PATH Win32_TSGeneralSetting Set SSLCertificateSHA1Hash="THUMBPRINT"
 `, the source above has a much messier implementation but according [this redddit post](https://www.reddit.com/r/sysadmin/comments/izoyyy/force_remote_desktop_to_use_an_established/) and a couple other sources I saw this command is all you need.

-To this alternate solution, I updated the validation function above to check for and alert on the use of Server Authentication certificates.

 ### Verifying Certificates in Use
 You can query a server with OpenSSL to see what cert is truly in use.